ralna/GALAHAD/doc/C/rst-dir/arc.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
-the code is available in $GALAHAD/src/arc/C/arct.c .
+This is an example of how to use the package to minimize a multi-dimensional objective function; the code is available in $GALAHAD/src/arc/C/arct.c .
-A variety of supported Hessian and constraint matrix storage formats are shown.
+A variety of supported Hessian matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flaggeed by setting ``control.f_indexing`` to ``false``.
 The floating-point type ``real_wp_``